Matatu: Environmental and health impacts

-Matatu, which are most frequently diesel vehicles, are frequently idling in urban areas, creating additional air and noise pollution.
+Matatus, which are most frequently diesel vehicles, are frequently idling in urban areas, creating additional air and noise pollution.
 In some areas, matatu drivers are actively discouraged from idling the vehicle while stopped, leading to fuel consumption and exhaust when the vehicle is not in motion.
 Some companies are exploring electric buses as a potential replacement for the high-emission vehicles.
+SACCOs like Citi Hoppa and Super Metro started using electric buses in 2022 that were BYD K6 leased by BasiGo.

 In popular media

 In the Netflix series Sense8, Capheus, a main character who lives in Nairobi, drives the matatu Van Damn, a tribute to Capheus' favorite action star, Jean-Claude Van Damme.

+A matatu is also featured in an episode of the seventh season of the Netflix series Big Mouth.